capactio/capact/docs/development/ci.md

 <p align="center"><img alt="ci-default-branch-build" src="./assets/ci-default-branch-build.svg" /></p>

 The job is defined in the [`.github/workflows/branch-build.yaml`](https://github.com/capactio/capact/tree/main/.github/workflows/branch-build.yaml) file.
-It runs on every new commit pushed to the `main` branch but skips execution for files which do not affect the building process, e.g. documentation, OCH content, etc.
+It runs on every new commit pushed to the `main` branch but skips execution for files which do not affect the building process, e.g. documentation.

 Steps: